Catalog Advanced Search

 In this webinar, CPSE Chief Executive Officer, Preet Bassi, CAE, will provide an overview of the importance fire and local government associations are placing on data and technology, how data informs department innovations, and recommended data and technology practices for fire departments.

-• Contains 3 Component(s) Includes a Live In-Person Event on 01/13/2026 at 8:00 AM (PST)
+• Contains 3 Component(s) Includes a Live In-Person Event on 07/27/2026 at 7:00 PM (EDT)

 This course features three full days of instruction to help agencies prepare for accreditation under the 11th edition of the CFAI model.
+If you are not a DoW employee, do not register for this course.

 Quality Improvement for the Fire and Emergency Services Workshop

+This course is for Department of War personnel only.
 This course features three full days of instruction to help agencies prepare for accreditation under the 11th edition of the CFAI® model.
 It covers the development of the three key documents, the Community Risk Assessment/Standards of Cover, Strategic Plan, and Self-Assessment Manual.

 WHAT YOU WILL RECEIVE: